 Here are a few things to know about this year’s LWCF State Assistance Program Funding:

 - This year’s funding is slightly higher than recent years past, which is a positive indication of the support for local parks and recreation – but let’s not get ahead of ourselves, it is still far less than what is truly needed.

 - Each federal dollar in the State Assistance Program is matched locally, meaning that this year’s funding will be leveraged by an additional $43 million – at least – in support of close-to-home, outdoor recreation.

 - President Obama’s budget request includes a legislative proposal to establish mandatory, full funding for LWCF programs beginning in 2015.

 - Congress is currently debating the funding for LWCF in 2015 and needs to hear from all of us if we’re to even maintain level funding for the State Assistance Program next year.
 Important to note, LWCF has been funded by using a small portion of federal revenues from offshore energy production for five decades.
 It actually has no impact on the federal deficit and existing and future energy revenues are over five-times the amount necessary for full funding.

 Efforts to address national issues such as jobs, conservation of natural resources and the childhood obesity epidemic will be successful only if implemented at the community level.
 The LWCF State Assistance Program has proven time and again that it is one of the most effective tools for protecting open space, helping urban parks and connecting all people to beneficial park and recreation opportunities.

 We must continue to urge Congress to fully fund the LWCF now – including the State Assistance Program – AND, to support its reauthorization with permanent and dedicated funding in the future.

-Barbara Tulipane, CAE, is the president and CEO of the National Recreation and Park Association.
+Barbara Tulipane, CAE, is NRPA's president and CEO.